 Before submitting your application, you can also use their online tool to view auto refinance rates by location.
-The form will prompt you to enter your zip code, loan amount and credit rating, and display the lowest APRs available for refinancing by loan term.
+The form will prompt you to enter your zip code, loan amount, and credit score.
+It also displays the lowest APRs available for auto loan refinancing by loan term.

 Rates are as low as 2.24% for those with excellent credit.
 However, not having a good credit history won’t necessarily prevent you from qualifying.